aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Line.md

 ### `linespacing`:  float

 A factor to multiply the standard line height to move below the current one.
 This value must be a valid float or an exception will be thrown.
-If this value is not specified, the default value is 1.0 (which will use the standard line spacing)
+If this value is not specified, the default value is 1.0 (which will use the standard line spacing).

 ## Remarks